WasatchPhotonics/ENLIGHTEN/docs/PLUGINS.md

 instead of) ENLIGHTEN's own.

-Python is a powerful data-processing language, and plug-ins are free to use popular mathematical libraries and frameworks, including Numpy, Pandas and SciPy.
+Python is a powerful data-processing language, and plug-ins are free to use popular mathematical libraries and frameworks, including Numpy, Pandas, SciPy and Tensorflow.
 In fact, Pandas dataframes may be output and displayed directly on the ENLIGHTEN GUI.

 ## Quick Start

 ![Screenshot of Hello Graph plugin.
 Shows a duplicate of the main scope graph.](images/hello-graph-screenshot.png)